 Make a Reasons Why List

 List all the reasons you want to achieve this goal.
 What are your incentives?
-This is the WHY of your goal.
-If, for example, losing fat is your goal, you may list things like lower risk of diabetes, heart disease, and many cancers, it will be better on my joints, it will be easier to move, I will live longer, I can fit into my clothes better, I’ll look better, etc. Whatever your goal, list your motivations.
+This is the why of your goal.
+If, for example, losing weight is your goal, you may list things like lower risk of diabetes, heart disease, some cancers, it will be better on my joints, it will be easier to move, I may live longer, I can fit into my clothes better, I’ll look better, etc. Whatever your goal, list your motivations.
 Visualize yourself succeeding.
 Cut out positive images from magazines or on the internet and create a collage to look at when you are working through challenges.
 Print out encouraging quotes and post them around your house.

 Create an Action Plan